 Even though I got scared out of using marble benchtops, I was still nervous about using it as a splashback.
 So many people warned me about staining and discolouration.

-We have the marble splashback right behind our cooktop and it’s constantly getting splattered with tomato sauce, wine, oil — my husband is Italian after all — and there’s not a stain in sight.
+We have the marble splashback right behind our cooktop and it’s constantly getting splattered with tomato sauce, wine, oil and there’s not a stain in sight.

 I’m pleasantly surprised that marble is much more hardwearing than I thought and I would 100% use it again!